Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Introduction

 Still, there is a broad consensus about the centrality of parking in transport policies.
 While some cities require developers to add a parking facility to their development plans, through so called minimum parking requirements \citep[chap.
-3]{shoup2018parking}, in others restrictive parking policies have become an essential lever of action for transport authorities \citep{boujnah2017modelisation,polak1990parking} to curb down the use of private cars.
+3]{shoup2018parking}, in many others restrictive parking policies have become an essential lever of action for transport authorities \citep{boujnah2017modelisation,polak1990parking} to curb down the use of private cars, notably as a response to climate change.
 Besides, smart cities are on the rise and intend to alleviate the pains of parking thanks to dynamic parking information and the possibility to book a parking spot, as well as parking guidance systems \citep{al2019smart}.

 These points call for more reliable observations of the current state of parking in different contexts, but also for a deeper understanding of the process of parking search, so as to be able to predict the impact of hypothetical measures.
-However, for all its importance, the topic of parking is still fairly opaque, with a limited current grasp of its main factors and their impact.
+However, for all its importance, the topic of parking is still fairly opaque, with a limited \AN{intuitive} grasp of its main factors and their \AN{quantitative} impact.
 This dim understanding is not surprising given the complexity of the problem, which mingles socio-psychological and economic factors with physical constraints and collective effects.
-Worse still, it is interwoven with other facets of traffic, such as the local urban traffic.
-Even some seemingly natural assumptions regarding the relation between occupancy and parking search time \citep{axhausen1994effectiveness,arnott2017cruising} seem hard to reconcile with facts, albeit commonly used \citep{geroliminis2015cruising}.
+Some seemingly natural assumptions about the relation between occupancy and parking search time \citep{axhausen1994effectiveness,arnott2017cruising} \AN{are commonly used} \citep{geroliminis2015cruising}, but can hardly be reconciled with facts \AN{(see Sec.~\ref{sub:binomial_approx}).}